openmhealth/sample-data-generator/README.md

  of those people generate the specific data sets they need.

-The data generator is a command-line tool that creates Open mHealth [data points](http://www.openmhealth.org/documentation/#/schema-docs/schema-library/schemas/omh_data-point) for a number of measures.
+The data generator is a command-line tool that creates Open mHealth [data points](http://www.openmhealth.org/documentation/#/schema-docs/schema-library/schemas/omh_data-point) for different kinds of measures.
 It reads a [configuration file](#configuration) to understand what data it should create, and writes that data out to the console or to a file.

 ### Requirements